Carrier Air Wing Eleven: 1980s

 The Air Wing made its final deployment with Enterprise from September 1989 to March 1990, which included several exercises with Japanese Maritime Self-Defense Force, Republic of Korea Naval and Air Forces, USAF and USMC and the largest assemblage of US Naval air and sea power since World War II with three carrier groups, composed of Enterprise, Carl Vinson and Constellation.
 The Air Wing also supported Operation Classic Resolve in December 1989 near Manila Bay.
-The mission was to support US interests following the 1989 Philippine Coup d' état.
+The mission was to support US interests following the 1989 Philippine Coup d' état attempt.
 The cruise ended with USS Enterprise switching from the Pacific Fleet to the Atlantic Fleet.